 Andrea J. Carbine

 Andrea J. Carbine is an entrepreneur, chef, and consultant working in food for over twenty years.
-For her work in the kitchen and in her own ventures, she was recognized with two James Beard nominations, a Local Hero award, and a Women of Excellence Award for Entrepreneurship.
-She has launched, operated, scaled, and sold her own entrepreneurial ventures.
-She also led operations for the Chicago outpost of the former Pilotworks, a culinary co-working space, helping to develop tools for entrepreneurs and B2B companies to build, scale, and develop their food-focused products.
+She has led teams and organizations of all scales in both the non-profit and for-profit food space.
+For her work, she was recognized with two James Beard nominations, a Local Hero award (Edible Magazine), and a Women of Excellence Award for Entrepreneurship.
+During her culinary career, she launched, operated, scaled, and sold her own entrepreneurial ventures, including multiple restaurants and a branded CPG product.

 Whatcom County Food System Plan